franmbv/Expense-tracker/README.md

 # Expense-tracker

-## Using Lambda Functions for create a expense tracker.
+## Using Lambda Functions for create an expense tracker.